mttcabral/mttcabral/README.md

-A Computer Scientist student at UFMG.
+Majoring in Computer Science at UFMG.

 ---